Difference Between AMOLED and Retina Display

 The abbreviation AMOLED refers to Active Matrix Organic Light-Emitting Diode.
 This is a display that is very thin by the surface where a kind of organic material is used for making the display for current passing through it.

 This has an amazing feature that lets a person show black colors well on the screen.
 This display has the highest refresh rate.
-The LED which is used by AMOLED makes used of each pixel to give light.
+The LED, which AMOLED uses, makes use of each pixel to give light.
 There is light produced from each LED without needing any backlight.

 This is a unique feature that exists in AMOLED display which helps it save more amount of power through the individual LEDs.
 These LEDs will instantly turn off when black is to be shown on the screen.

 The black will always show with the backlight being on.
-The AMOLED display, which is used in Apple, is said to have a very high resolution that cannot be Determined through the human eye.
+The AMOLED display, which is used by Apple, is said to have a very high resolution that cannot be determined through the human eye.

 amoled